MrAlexSee/sopang/README.md

 1. Run `generate_synthetic_data.sh`.

 1. Download data from the 1000 Genomes project.

+* Reference file: ftp://ftp.1000genomes.ebi.ac.uk/vol1/ftp/technical/reference/phase2_reference_assembly_sequence/
-Reference file: ftp://ftp.1000genomes.ebi.ac.uk/vol1/ftp/technical/reference/phase2_reference_assembly_sequence/, corresponding variant files: ftp://ftp.1000genomes.ebi.ac.uk/vol1/ftp/release/20130502/.
+* Corresponding variant files: ftp://ftp.1000genomes.ebi.ac.uk/vol1/ftp/release/20130502/

 1. Move the reference file `hs37d5.fa` to the `data` folder.
 Move all .vcf files to the `data` folder, rename them as `chr1.vcf`, `chr2.vcf`, ..., `chr24.vcf`.

 1. Run `generate_real_source_data.sh`.
-For all chromosomes, this will take a very, very long time (days), however, it only needs to be performed once in order to obtain elastic-degenerate data with sources.
+For all chromosomes, this will take a very long time.
+However, it only needs to be performed once in order to obtain elastic-degenerate data with sources.

 1. Compile SoPanG (see above).